 Other Types of Down Payment Assistance

-For home buyers who are ineligible for no-down payment loans, there are a few more alternatives to turn to instead of using a 401(k) to purchase a house:
+For home buyers who are ineligible for no-down payment loans, there are a few more alternatives instead of using 401(k) funds:

 • Certain mortgage lenders provide financial assistance by offering credits to cover all or some of the closing costs and down payment.